lyteword/chspurgeon-tod/volume-2/psalm-42.md

 **Verse 6.** *Therefore will I remember thee.* There are two ways of understanding this; each of them instructive and profitable...

-1\.It may be considered as an expression of *determined remembrance of God* should he ever be found in such places and conditions.
+1\.
+It may be considered as an expression of *determined remembrance of God* should he ever be found in such places and conditions.
 Believers can suppose the worst, and yet hope for the best.

-2\.The language may be considered as an expression of *encouragement derived from reflection.* He had been in these situations and circumstances, and had experienced in them displays of divine providence and grace. *W. Jay.*
+2\.
+The language may be considered as an expression of *encouragement derived from reflection.* He had been in these situations and circumstances, and had experienced in them displays of divine providence and grace. *W. Jay.*

 **Verse 6.** Ebenezers, many, varied, remembered, helpful.